Safe and Sound Protocol in Dallas

 What can I expect with the Safe and Sound Protocol?

-In utilizing The Safe and Sound Protocol, I’ll first work with you to create a foundation of understanding around Polyvagal Theory, helping you feel more connected to your own body and nervous system, before we start the process of utilizing the Safe and Sound Protocol.
+In utilizing the Safe and Sound Protocol, I’ll first work with you to create a foundation of understanding around Polyvagal Theory, helping you feel more connected to your own body and nervous system, before we start the process of utilizing the Safe and Sound Protocol.
 We’ll then use over-the-ear headphones to listen to specially filtered music in sessions.
 Effects of the Safe and Sound Protocol can be both immediate and cumulative.

 Safe and Sound Protocol (SSP) Packages